wpgreenway/wpgreenway.github.com/_posts/tutorials/2012-03-25-grails-db-migration-tutorial.md

 Even with the simple tools outlined here, I've been able to tackle the majority of the changes that happen to my domain classes in Grails projects.
 I welcome any suggestions to improve this process.

-Hopefully it's been helpful!
-Remember that if you can view or download [the project source][6] for future reference.
+Hopefully this was helpful.
+If so, remember that you can view or download [the project source][6] for future reference.

  [1]: http://code.google.com/p/spock/ "Spock"